LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 ### scripts
 For more details make sure to visit these files to look at script arguments and description

+`speechrecognition/scripts/create_jsons.py`is used to create the train.json and test.json files

 `spechrecognition/neuralnet/train.py` is used to train the model

 `spechrecognition/neuralnet/optimize_graph.py` is used to create a production ready graph that can be used in `engine.py`